millacarmona/morphospace/README.md

 morphometric data.
-The first data set, taken from from Fasanelli et al. (2022), contains a sample of tail shapes from the 13 species of the genus *Tyrannus*, two of which (*T. savana* and *T. forficatus*) display exaggeratedly tails, as well as a considerable allometric variation and sexual dimorphism in tail shape.
-The `tails` data set contains landmark data and centroid sizes from the tails of 281 specimens, the classification fo each specimen to species and sex, and the phylogenetic relationships between *Tyrannus* species (Harvey et al. 2020).
-Also included are the links between landmarks to aid visualization.
+The first data set, taken from from Fasanelli et al. (2022), contains a sample of tail shapes from the 13 species of the genus *Tyrannus*, two of which (*T. savana* and *T. forficatus*) display exaggeratedly elongated tails, as well as a considerable allometric variation and sexual dimorphism in tail shape.
+The `tails` data set contains landmark data and centroid sizes from the tails of 281 specimens, their classification to species and sex, and the phylogenetic relationships between *Tyrannus* species (Harvey et al. 2020).
+Also included are the links between landmarks to aid visualization of landmark configurations.

 ``` r
 library(morphospace)